wandb/docs/docs/guides/tables/create-tables.md

 wandb.log({"classifier_out": tbl})
 ```

+## Table Visualizer

-Tables added directly to runs as above will produce a corresponding Table Visualizer in the
+Tables added directly to runs as above will produce a corresponding [Table Visualizer](visualize-tables.md) in the
 Workspace which can be used for further analysis and exporting to reports.

 Tables added to artifacts can be viewed in the Artifact Tab and will render